olivier5741/australia/content/europe/2019-01-british-isles.en.md

 Ireland greets us under bright sunshine with its emerald green meadows, white sheep and jagged cliffs.

 We meet Luca in Cork.
 It has become a real local who knows the good addresses in terms of pubs and Irish breakfast.
 When you are part of the world of work, you have to ... work :).
 Luca does not escape this imperative, so we combine with his work schedule.
-Three days of recovery and it's my kiki !!
+Three days off to him, there we go !!

 Fortunately, the tomato can accommodate up to 3 people in both rolling and sleeping.
 After a first night in sardine mode, we find comfort in a "luxurious" caravan for the two nights we have left.

 The Wild Atlantic Way is nearly 5000 kilometers long and runs along the west coast of Ireland.
 It's one of the longest 'scenic routes' in the world!
-Quality versus quantity requires: we follow its curve around the Beara Peninsula only.
+Quality going over quantity requires: we follow its curve around the Beara Peninsula only.

-{{< figure src="https://lh3.googleusercontent.com/tY_lnTh0KCG9IVHwFn8BQAznvdCfa_7woqGp5T-ua5of5uro3NN2EU45xxnoaXP4qIMZeYdTW0VaZDE6op7zcRi72gEhrB5YzC1EaCoSX_pbWLjLd_E5F_l4qoQrrXYTGQWxOPYp5Bo=w600" title="Dursley Island connected by the unique cable car to Ireland Beara Peninsula..
-Lake for swimming polar" >}}
+{{< figure src="https://lh3.googleusercontent.com/tY_lnTh0KCG9IVHwFn8BQAznvdCfa_7woqGp5T-ua5of5uro3NN2EU45xxnoaXP4qIMZeYdTW0VaZDE6op7zcRi72gEhrB5YzC1EaCoSX_pbWLjLd_E5F_l4qoQrrXYTGQWxOPYp5Bo=w600" title="Dursley Island connected to Beara Peninsula by the unique cable car of Ireland.
+Lake for polar swimming" >}}

 {{< figure src="https://lh3.googleusercontent.com/gDuzZJQZoerm1Fu5MS14itUvIiJ1ODsZxre1LGV8TC3C3hlw_vRUslIhcrkqrSGLiGi0EvfTXO5Rf8BBo7_uBoxb1uZXjx37IpgDm3qSaODjDnVvg6aDqa5cO_annNCaHr0MyTO7JN0=w600" title="Beara Peninsula, its standing stones and ancient ruins." >}}